Asset Management Policy

 <ROLES AND RESPONSIBILITIES>

--[Additional guidance on what roles and responsibilities to list in this policy can be found here: https://help.drata.com/en/articles/5829670-roles-and-responsibilities-guidance.
-To use that article, you should list the answer to each question here as a role.
-For example: “Who is responsible for updating, reviewing, and maintaining this policy?” may become “The CISO is responsible for updating, reviewing, and maintaining this policy.”]
+[Please see here for more guidance on roles and responsibilities: https://help.drata.com/en/articles/5829670-roles-and-responsibilities-guidance.
+For example, “Who is responsible for updating, reviewing, and maintaining this policy?”
+The statement may become “The Chief Information Security Officer (CISO) is responsible for updating, reviewing, and maintaining this policy.”]

 Policy